-In the Italian case of the Lucca District, the granted operator will get access to 1/3 of the whole duct capacity.
-Newco (Trentino NGN/Telecom Italia) will provide access to third parties on physical layer.
-Newco will manage the access to the terminating segment from the base of the building to the customer NTP.
-Unbundling from the central office of Telecom Italia will be provided to third party only for customers (mainly business) that will be connected with a P2P network.
-In all other cases Newco will provide access to dark fibre from the central office of Telecom Italia to the base of the building.
-Newco will behave like an infrastructure operator giving access to partner and third party at the same conditions.
+In the Trentino case a "Newco" (Trentino NGN/Telecom Italia/OLO) will provide passive access services.
+In particular, the Newco will provide the access to the terminating segment from the base of the building to the customer NTP.
+Unbundling service from the central office of Telecom Italia will be provided to third parties only for customers (mainly business) that will be connected with a P2P network.
+In all other cases, the Newco will provide access to dark fibre from the central office of Telecom Italia to the base of the building.
+Newco will behave like an infrastructure operator giving access to partners and third parties at the same conditions.